Why Dissociation Happens in CPTSD and How EMDR Helps

 Do I need to be in person for EMDR if I dissociate?

 Not always.
 Many people do EMDR for dissociation effectively online, especially when the therapist is skilled at tracking the nervous system through the screen.
+Online education operations make it possible for therapists to deliver trauma-focused therapy virtually, adapting techniques and maintaining safety protocols to support clients with dissociative disorders.
+Some clients may also benefit from working with trauma-informed practitioners such as a yoga teacher or reiki master, who can support grounding, somatic safety, and integrate holistic or spiritual healing approaches alongside EMDR.
 For some, in-person feels more grounding.
 This is something worth discussing with your therapist during a consultation so you can choose what fits your system best.